American Academy of Pediatrics: Tobacco

-Trans healthcare
+Trans rights

 According to Block (2023), the AAP and other American medical professional groups have becoming increasingly aligned in supporting gender affirming care for gender dysphoria, which may include gonadotrophin releasing hormone analogues (GnRHa) to suppress puberty; oestrogen or testosterone to promote secondary sex characteristics; and surgical removal or augmentation of breasts, genitals, or other physical features.

 In 2018, the AAP issued a policy statement putting forward a model of gender affirmative care, by Dr Jason Rafferty, noting that "Dr Rafferty conceptualized the statement, drafted the initial manuscript, reviewed and revised the manuscript, approved the final manuscript as submitted, and agrees to be accountable for all aspects of the work".
 Dr. Rafferty defines gender affirmative care as based on the idea that transgender identities and diverse gender expressions do not constitute a mental disorder, that variations in gender identity and expression are normal aspects of human diversity, and binary definitions of gender do not always reflect emerging gender identities, that gender identity evolves as an interplay of biology, development, socialization, and culture, and that if a mental health issue exists, that mental health issue most often stems from stigma and negative experiences rather than being intrinsic to the child.

 In 2023, the AAP issued a further policy statement reiterating the Board's confidence in the 2018 policy, while authorizing its first systematic review of evidence.
 According to the statement "the AAP will invite members and other stakeholders to share input" in the interests of transparency and inclusivity.
-Neither that call for input nor any research protocol has been published by the AAP since that date (as of August 2025).
+Neither that call for input nor any research protocol has been published by the AAP since that date (as of January 5, 2026).

 The AAP describe conversion therapy as "unsuccessful", "deleterious" and "outside the mainstream of traditional medical practice".
 Finally, the AAP recommends that youth identifying as transgender have access to comprehensive and development-appropriate healthcare provided in safe and inclusive clinics but also that family based therapy be available.
 The AAP also recommend that the medical field and federal government prioritize research that is dedicated to improving the quality of evidence-based care for transgender youth.

+The AAP supports allowing transgender athletes to compete in sports that align with their gender identity and considers attempts to ban trans athletes from sports to be harmful to their mental and physical health as well as discrimination.